icarus-sim/icarus-sim.github.io/index.md

     $ git clone https://github.com/icarus-sim/icarus.git

-### Configuration
+### Installation

-Before using the simulator, you need to install all required dependencies.
+#### Ubuntu 13.10+

-If you use Ubuntu (version 13.10+) you can run the script `ubuntusetup.sh` located in the `scripts` folder which will take of installing all the required dependencies.
-To run it, execute the following commands:
+If you use Ubuntu (version 13.10+) you can run the script `ubuntusetup.sh` located in the `scripts` folder which will take of installing all the dependencies.
+To run it, executes the following commands

     $ cd <YOUR ICARUS FOLDER>
     $ sh scripts/ubuntusetup.sh

 The script, after being launched, will ask you for superuser password.

-Otherwise, have a look at the `README.md` file, which explains how to configure your machine and install all required dependencies for other operating systems.
+Finally, it is advisable to add Icarus path to the PYTHONPATH environment variable.
+This makes it possible to launch Icarus from outside the Icarus root directory or call Icarus APIs from other programs:

+    $ cd <YOUR ICARUS FOLDER>
+    $ export PYTHONPATH=`pwd`:$PYTHONPATH

+Note however that setting the PYTHONPATH this way does not persist across reboots.
+To make it persist you should add the export instruction to a script that your machine executes at boot or login time, e.g. `.bashrc` (if you use Bash).

+#### Other operating systems
+If you have other operating systems, you can install all dependencies manually.

+Icarus dependencies are:

+* **Python interpreter (2.7.x)**: you can either download it from the [Python website](http://www.python.org) or, possibly, from the package manager of your operating system.
+* The following Python packages:
+   * **numpy** (versin 1.6 onwards)
+   * **scipy** (version 0.12 onwards)
+   * **matplotlib** (version 1.2 onwards)
+   * **networkx** (version 1.6 onwards)
+   * **fnss** (version 0.5.1 onwards)

+All these packages can be installed using either [`easy_install`](http://pythonhosted.org/setuptools/easy_install.html) or [`pip`](http://www.pip-installer.org/en/latest/) utilities.

+If you use `pip` run:

+    $ pip install numpy scipy matplotlib networkx fnss

+If you use `easy_install` run:

+    $ easy_install numpy scipy matplotlib networkx fnss

+You may need to run `pip` or `easy_install` as superuser.
+The installation of these packages, especially `numpy` and `scipy` may also require to install additional libraries.

+#### Virtual machine
+You can also run Icarus within a virtual machine.
+[This repository](https://github.com/icarus-sim/icarus-vm) contains scripts and documentation to set up a virtual machine with Icarus and all its dependencies.

 ### Usage